harmonica-project/sc-archi-gen/README.md

     ]
 ```

-*If you're using vagrant, you can boot your nodes with the Vagrantfile located in the vagrant folder (note that you can choose the number of nodes by changing the NODE_COUNT variable inside the Vagrantfile), and execute the script called generate_ip_list.js (which takes as an argument the number of nodes desired, put the same number of nodes as choosed in the Vagrantfile) to generate the file containing login information of the nodes :*
+*If you're using Vagrant, you can boot your nodes with the Vagrantfile located in the vagrant folder (note that you can choose the number of nodes by changing the NODE_COUNT variable inside the Vagrantfile), and execute the script called generate_ip_list.js (which takes as an argument the number of nodes desired, put the same number of nodes as choosed in the Vagrantfile) to generate the file containing login information of the nodes :*

 ```
 cd vagrant